HenryXie1/apexords-operator/README.md

 # Apexords-Operator in Kubernetes
 This is operator to automate Apex [Oracle Application Express](https://apex.oracle.com) 19.1 and Ords [oracle rest data service](https://www.oracle.com/tools/technologies/faq-rest-data-services.html) via kubernetes [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) ,it creates a brand new Oracle 19c database statefulset,apex, ords  deployment plus load balancer in the kubernetes cluster.
-This operator is using [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) to create a framework
+This operator is using [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) to create a framework.
+Tested in aws EKS.

 ## Preparation
 * check kubectl cluster-info  is working properly